• About

 Sugar, a simple carbohydrate, has various forms that significantly impact health.
 Sugars are primarily categorised into two types: natural sugars and added sugars.
 Natural sugars are found intrinsically in whole foods, notably fruits, vegetables, and dairy products.
 For instance, fructose in fruits and lactose in milk are natural sugars that provide energy and essential nutrients.
 These sources not only deliver sweetness but also contribute fibre, vitamins, and minerals, making them a healthier choice in a balanced diet.

-On the other hand, added sugars are incorporated into food products during processing or preparation.
-These sugars enhance flavour and extend shelf life but often contribute empty calories with minimal nutritional benefit.
-Common added sugars include sucrose (table sugar), high fructose corn syrup, and honey, which can be present in an array of processed foods such as soft drinks, baked goods, and even savoury items like sauces.
+On the other hand, added sugars are incorporated into food products during the processing or preparation stages.
+These sugars enhance flavour and extend shelf life, but often contribute empty calories with minimal nutritional benefit.
+Common added sugars include sucrose (table sugar), high-fructose corn syrup, and honey, which can be found in a variety of processed foods, such as soft drinks, baked goods, and even savoury items like sauces.
 Consequently, consumers must become adept at identifying these added sugars in their diets.

 Health Risks Associated with Excessive Sugar Consumption